Prof Garry McIntyre

-- Local supervisor at the Bragg Institute of Ph.D. student Jack Binns (Edinburgh)
+- Local supervisor at ANSTO of Ph.D. students Jack Binns (Edinburgh) and Matthew Tate (Durham)

 - Local supervisor at the ILL of 11 Ph.D. students since 1986: Peter Louca (Bristol), Mark Nutley (Warwick), Jacqueline Cole (Durham), Julian Barratt (Oxford), John Cowan (Durham), Javier Luzòn (Zaragoza), Clara Gonzàlez-Rodriquez (Zaragoza), Elinor Spencer (Durham), Jan Prokleska (Prague), Andrew Jones (Glasgow/Bath), and Marc Sigrist (Copenhagen)

 - Member of the project team for construction of the CCD-based Laue diffractometer, CYCLOPS, at the ILL